mnemnion/StringUnits.jl/docs/src/index.md

 ```

 It's tempting to parse `1ch + 1cu` as "the first codeunit after the (end of the)
-first character", which would be `!`, but it's "one codeunit after the (index of the)
+first character", which would be `!` (`0x21`), but it's "one codeunit after the
-first character", which is in the middle of the `🤬`: valid to index as a `cu`, since
+(index of the) first character", which is inside of `🤬`: valid to index as a `cu`,
-you get a byte back, but not valid to index as a `ch`.
-Practical applications of
+since you get a byte back, but not valid to index as a `ch`.
+Practical applications
-`StringUnits` are unlikely to run into problems of this sort, because units like
+of `StringUnits` are unlikely to run into problems of this sort, because units like
 `12ch + 5cu + 8gr + 4tw`, while they're fun to try out in the REPL, don't really
 represent indices or ranges which one might be looking for in a real program.
 Note
 that if a composite `StringUnit` tries to measure e.g. characters from an invalid
-index, this will throw an error.
-We felt that cases where this happens are probably
+index, this will throw an error, even in the middle of a chain of offsets.
+We felt
-erroneous, and that it is therefore more helpful to surface the error than to silently
+that cases where this happens are probably erroneous, and that it is therefore more
-recalibrate with `thisind` or `nextind`.
+helpful to surface the error than to silently recalibrate with `thisind` or
+`nextind`.

 This behavior is also an illustration of an advantage which semi-open intervals
 (which imply zero-based indexing, for reasons [Edsger Dijkstra famously